A chronology of key events:

 1977 - Bucharest earthquake kills around 1,500 people.

-1985-86 - Austerity programme leads to food shortages and widespread power cuts.
+1985-86 - Austerity programme aimed at reducing foreign debt leads to food shortages and widespread power cuts.

-Student and opposition protests against the ex-communist leadership are crushed when 20,000 coal miners are brought in to stage a counter demonstration.
+1990 June - Student and opposition protests against ex-communist leadership crushed when 20,000 miners are brought in to stage a counter demonstration.

 1997 - Economic reform programme announced.
-Securitate files opened.
+Securitate Communist-era secret police files opened.

 1999 January - Security forces prevent 10,000 miners striking over pay from entering Bucharest.